jrsawvel/jrsawvel.github.io/_posts/2017-04-05-open-web-vs-silos.md

 If an app other than a web browser is required to be downloaded and installed simply to read a website, then that's also anti-open web.
 It doesn't matter if the app uses web technology, such as REST, JSON, http/https.

-But users may prefer apps over the open web even when acting as browsingly-only users.
+But users may prefer apps over the open web, even when acting as browsingly-only users.
+Designers and developers respond to user preferences.

-2010 Wired article with the sensationalistic title [The Web is Dead.
+An "old" 2010 Wired article with the sensationalistic title [The Web is Dead.
 Long Live the Internet](https://www.wired.com/2010/08/ff_webrip)

 > As much as we love the open, unfettered Web, we’re abandoning it for simpler, sleeker services that just work.
 You’ve spent the day on the Internet — but not on the Web.
 Over the past few years, one of the most important shifts in the digital world has been the move from the wide-open Web to semiclosed platforms that use the Internet for transport but not the browser for display.